znsio/specmatic-documentation/documentation/best_practices.md

     | circumference | (number) |
 ```

+This contract will not let us stub out a response with length and side1.
+None of the scenarios support that combination.

-But now there's so much duplication in these scenarios.
+But now there's duplication in these scenarios.
 This too can be fixed:

 ```gherkin
 Feature: Shape API